tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 part of my stance.

-I've wished to formalize the MathSwe logo, so it can be defined declaratively via recursion or an elegant equation instead of Photopea or raster graphics.
+I've wished to formalize the MathSwe logo, so it can be defined declaratively via recursion or an elegant equation instead of Photopea vector shapes or raster graphics.

 So, I've been playing with some recursion and fractals once in a while the last days.